2022 Early Bird Classes

 Mentoring spots are open to writers who have a novel or non-fiction manuscript in progress.

-Linda will address speaking, magazine and articles, and non-fiction.
+Linda will address speaking, magazine articles, and non-fiction.
 Speakers should have the beginnings of a platform.
 Linda will work specifically with you on your novel, non-fiction proposal, and presentation.

 Edie will work with you on your website, blog, and social media.